Chapter 7: Game Night Rules Part Two

 Next came Gene, a human cleric known as Vaughn Cipher.
 He lifted the tail of his simplified hussar overcoat so he wouldn’t sit on it.
 For some ungodly reason, he wore that bizarre coat everywhere.
 Supposedly, it was crucial to his station as the Cleric of Stories.

-Then Myles, a dark elf rogue named Sin Alerion, took his place among the seated.
+Then Myles, a dark elf rogue named Sin Alerion, took his seat.

-Finally, Nate, a Cimmerian warrior bearing the title Cull the Bloodsoaked, nestled into position.
+Finally, Nate, a Cimmerian warrior bearing the title Cull the Bloodsoaked, dropped into position.

 All ten of his fingers gleamed with pewter and silver rings.
 He cinched his dark hair into a battle-ready ponytail and drew his headband into place as if it were a crown.